 QMean searches through your database, gathering relevant keywords and phrases related to the user’s input, giving you control over where to look, including Titles, Excerpts, Contents, Taxonomy Terms, and PostMetas.

 Modes: Phrase or Word By Word

-QMean will record searched queries and the result for better SEO!
+QMean records searched queries and their results for better SEO optimization.